shameenakoodan/springsecurityjwtreact/README.md

     ```
 2. Ensure that your Spring Boot backend is running at http://localhost:8005 (or the configured API URL).

-### Usage
+### Usage:
-#### Login:
- Use the login form to authenticate with your credentials.
+- **Login**:Use the login form to authenticate with your credentials.
-#### Protected Routes:
-Once logged in, the app will give you access to certain routes that are protected by JWT.
+- **Protected Routes:** Once logged in, the app will give you access to certain routes that are protected by JWT.
 These routes will be inaccessible if you are not authenticated.

 ### Technologies Used

-#### React:
-Frontend JavaScript framework for building user interfaces.
+- **React**: Frontend JavaScript framework for building user interfaces.
-#### Axios:
-HTTP client to send API requests.
+- **Axios**: HTTP client to send API requests.
-#### JWT:
-Token-based authentication mechanism for secure communication between frontend and backend.
+- **JWT**: Token-based authentication mechanism for secure communication between frontend and backend.
-#### React Router:
-For handling routing and protected routes.
+- **React Router**: For handling routing and protected routes.

 ### License
 This project is licensed under the MIT License.